-Cycles supports three types of panoramic cameras; Equirectangular, Fisheye, and Mirror Ball.
+Cycles supports several types of panoramic cameras which are described in detail below.
 Note that these cannot be displayed in non-rendered modes in the viewport, i.e. Solid mode; they will only work for the final render.

 Render a panoramic view of the scenes from the camera location and use an equirectangular projection, always rendering the full 360° over the X axis and 180° over the Y axis.

 This projection is compatible with the environment texture as used for world shaders, so it can be used to render an environment map.
 To match the default mapping, set the camera object rotation to (90, 0, -90) or pointing along the positive X axis.
 This corresponds to looking at the center of the image using the default environment texture mapping.

 Limits of the vertical field of view angles.

 - Longitude Min, Max